Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 Not everything was easy and glorious for Mary.
 Even years later, the Pharisees, arguing with Jesus about his paternity, sneered, “WE are not illegitimate children!”
 (John 8:41).
 Apparently, Mary’s predicament of being pregnant outside of marriage was public knowledge, and the story followed Jesus into adulthood.

 It may be hard to see from this side of history, on this side of the veneration and adulation of Mary, but at one time she was a simple village girl from Nazareth who was visited by a messenger who had a word from God.
-She responded fearfully and a bit skeptically (you can read about it in Luke 1), but after weighing her options and resolving her questions, said to Gabriel: “I am the Lord’s servant.
+She responded fearfully and a bit skeptically (you can read about it in Luke 1), and I’ve always wondered who the Lord would have chosen if Mary’s response was different: what if Mary had said, No“?
+How would her life have been different?
+(How are our lives different when we say “No” to God?)
+But, after weighing her options and resolving her questions, she said to Gabriel: “I am the Lord’s servant.
 May your word to me be fulfilled.”
 (Luke 1:38)

 Closer to Home Than You Think